fede-da/SampleApp/README.md

 # sample_app
- Bloc template app with some features.
+ Bloc template for Flutter app with some features.

  It starts from this example on BloC docs : https://bloclibrary.dev/#/flutterlogintutorial